The BRST Double Complex for the Coupling of Gravity to Gauge Theories: Introduction

-We will continue this topic in future work as follows: We start with an analysis on the transversality of gravity coupled to gauge theories in \cite{Prinz_6}.
-In addition, we will also study the corresponding cancellation identities via the introduction of \emph{perturbative BRST cohomology} in \cite{Prinz_8}.
-This will be a modified version of the Feynman graph cohomology introduced by Kreimer et al.\ in the realm of the Corolla polynomial \cite{Kreimer_Yeats,Kreimer_Sars_vSuijlekom,Sars_PhD,Prinz_1,Kreimer_Corolla,Berghoff_Knispel}.
+We will continue this topic in future work as follows: First we will use the BRST and anti-BRST operators given in this article to derive symmetric Lagrange densities for General Relativity and covariant Yang--Mills theory in \cite{Prinz_6}.
+Then, we study the transversality of the corresponding quantized theories in \cite{Prinz_7}.
+In addition, we also considered the case of perturbative Quantum Gravity with a cosmological constant \cite{Prinz_8}.
+Finally, we will also investigate on the corresponding cancellation identities via the introduction of \emph{perturbative BRST cohomology} in \cite{Prinz_9}: This will be a modified version of the Feynman graph cohomology introduced by Kreimer et al.\ in the realm of the Corolla polynomial \cite{Kreimer_Yeats,Kreimer_Sars_vSuijlekom,Sars_PhD,Prinz_1,Kreimer_Corolla,Berghoff_Knispel}.